davidpurkiss/art-museum-feed/backend/README.md

 Would prefer errors and alerts in case of changes to the API rather than silently returning no data.

 Add end to end tests using supertest and nmock

+Add ids to items

+Add additional integration tests to test variables and errors.